 The consultation period will commence on the 11th of October 2021 and conclude on the 6th of December 2021.
-During this period you can provide your views on the draft plan by emailing strategicreview@monmouthshire.gov.uk.
+During this period you can provide your views on the draft plan by emailing strategicreview@monmouthshire.gov.uk or completing the online response form on the Monmouthshire website at Welsh in Education Strategic Plan (WESP) - Monmouthshire.

-Please note that all correspondence should be received by no later than the 6th December 2021.
+Please note that all correspondence should be received by no later than the 6th of December 2021.